Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 44 Bigelow Street was one.
 It was not its size that labeled it as a "cottage"

-but rather the fact that it was kitchenless, for the tenants were meant to
+but rather the fact that it was kitchenless, for the tenants were meant

-appropriate for children.
+be appropriate for children.
 The author, Sylvester Baner, wrote "The results

 were quite in keeping with the historic dignity and residential attractiveness

 of the property and its environment in a typical old New England town."
-Designed

-of the second floor center window which is double It is a pleasant traditional
+with the exception of the second floor center window which is double It

-house set in attractive suburban surroundings, a reminder of one of Quincy's
+is a pleasant traditional house set in attractive suburban surroundings,

-early "development plan."
+a reminder of one of Quincy's early "development plan."

 correspondence with descendant: